 Each year a slate of not more than six nominees is presented to the Museum's membership.
 Voting is by ballot, which is sent to all members in good standing as soon as the Board of Trustees has approved the slate.
 Members are entitled to not more than three votes each.
 Completed ballots must be returned to the Museum on or before January 1st.
 The three horses receiving sufficient votes as specified by the Board of Trustees are the winners.
 Horses not receiving sufficient votes to be elected may be renominated the following year.

 Annually on March 1st, a list of broodmares that have produced two Dan Patch winners, OR two millionaires, OR one Dan Patch winner and one millionaire will be assembled for the Living Horse Hall of Fame Committee to review.
 Committee members can also nominate a broodmare that does not meet the criteria.
 Each of the committee members votes for his or her top 5 broodmares, voting results are tabulated and the top two vote getters are elected to the Living Horse Hall of Fame.

 Induction ceremonies take place on Hall of Fame Day, the first Sunday in July.
-A commemorative crystal disc is installed in the Hall of Fame in honor and recognition of the inductee.
-A disc is also presented to the horse's current owner(s).
+A commemorative crystal disc is installed in the Hall of Fame in honor and recognition of each inductee.
+A disc is also presented to each horse's current owner(s).

 How Immortals Are Elected